LTUC/amman-dotnet-401d2/Data_Structures_and_Algorithms/readme.md

 ## Structure

-Create a `Data-Structures-and-Algorithms` repository in our personal GitHub. <br />
+Create a `Data-Structures-and-Algorithms` repository in your personal GitHub. <br />
 The `Data_Structures_And_Algorithms` folder contained in this directory can be used as a guildeline.
 Format it as described below: